 "So did I," said the brother who ventured south.
-The third brother, who hunted toward in the west, nodded in agreement.
+The third brother, who hunted to the west, nodded in agreement.
 No one needed to say anything else because they were all thinking the same thing: a Chenoo must be nearby, the cruel, brutal giant cannibal from the far icy north.

-After a tense minute the eldest brother smiled and said, "Oh, it must have been tracks of a bear."
+After a tense minute the eldest brother smiled and said, "Oh, it must have just been the tracks of a bear."
 And they all laughed with relief and joked how they had been fooled by mere bear tracks.
 But the girl did not laugh.
-She, too, had seen tracks when she gathered berries to the east, and knew they were not the tracks of a bear.
-They were from a Chenoo.
+She, too, had seen tracks when she had gathered berries to the east, and knew they were not the tracks of a bear.

 Before sunrise the next morning, the brothers left to hunt.
 But the girl did not tend to her usual tasks.
 She cleared the wigwam and piled each bearskin that she and her brothers slept upon in a single pile in the center.
-Beside the bearskin pile she laid baskets filled with berries and fruit.
+Beside the bearskin pile, she laid baskets filled with berries and fruit.
 She gathered fresh firewood, then sat by the fire and waited.

-Huge and horrible-looking, he looked fearsomely at her.
-The sister smiled pleasantly at him and said, "Grandfather, my heart is glad that at last you have come to see us.
+Huge and horrible-looking, he looked fiercely at her.
+The sister smiled pleasantly at the beast and said, "Grandfather, my heart is glad that at last you have come to see us.
 Where have you been for so long?
 I prepared a fire for your lunch.
-Or perhaps you would like to lay down inside first and rest.
+Or perhaps you would like to lay down inside first and rest?
 Your bed is made and there are baskets of fruit by it.
 You look tired from your travels."

 She arose and went out.
 She kept gathering wood for the fire.

-At that moment the huge, hairy head of the Chenoo looked out of the wigwam.
+At that moment the huge, hairy head of the Chenoo monster looked out of the wigwam.
 Before her brothers could cry out with alarm, the girl said with a smile, "Grandfather, you have awakened!
 I am glad, because now your grandsons have come back and we can all have dinner."
 Turning to her brothers, she said with as light a voice as she could muster, "And how was it with the hunt today?"

-The Chenoo spoke.
-“Granddaughter," he said, "have your brothers brought no other game?"
+"Granddaughter," he said, "have your brothers brought no other game?"

 "Whatever your grandsons have hunted today I will cook for your dinner, Grandfather," said the girl, "in honor of your visit."

-The Chenoo said nothing but disappeared into the woods.
+The Chenoo monster said nothing but disappeared into the woods.
 When he returned he carried three full-grown moose, one under each arm and a third wrapped around his shoulders.
 That night they enjoyed a feast like no other since they had set up camp.

-In the days that followed they began to realize the Chenoo was useful to have around, as he could hunt better than twenty grown men.
+In the days that followed they began to realize the Chenoo monster was useful to have around, as he could hunt better than twenty grown men.
 After a few days, he built his own wigwam nearby, and the brothers and their sister moved back into their own.
-He ate most of what he captured, but there was plenty of bear meat and venison leftover for the rest of them, and the pile of skins they had been saving for trading grew and grew so high that before long they began to worry it would take many trips to transport it all in their canoe.
+He ate most of what he captured, but there was plenty of bear meat and deer leftover for the rest of them, and the pile of skins they had been saving for trading grew and grew so high that before long they began to worry it would take many trips to transport it all in their canoe.